 12. Mental filtering: it is the tendency to look for information that fits our pre-established beliefs.
-For example, a radical feminist will see in most of the acts of men a confirmation of male privilege and patriarchy.
-Or if a person is depressed, they will have a tendency to focus on the negative side of life (unfortunate news, personal errors, disregard of others, etc.) and leave aside positive, pleasant and desirable information.
+For example, if a person is depressed, they will have a tendency to focus on the negative side of life (unfortunate news, personal errors, disregard of others, etc.) and leave aside positive, pleasant, and desirable information.

 These biases do not operate exclusively in people who are depressed, anxious, or have some other psychological disorder.
 Actually, they operate in all of us, because our brain is not accurate and often works as a bad judge who jumps to conclusions or dictates sentence without taking into account the evidence.
 Therefore, it is desirable that people learn to question their thinking and seek whether they are valid or not, rational or irrational, and what is the bias or error of the thought behind them.
 Thinking about what is thought is a skill that in psychology is called metacognition, and changing thoughts in more rational, objective, and appropriate ways is part of the cognitive restructuring that is sought in CBT.

 If you attend CBT meetings, your therapist will teach you techniques and strategies to clearly identify these biases in your daily life and to be able to modify them for more objective and balanced beliefs.
 This will allow you to face the adversities in your life and experience more satisfaction in your work, with your friends, with your partner, and in any area of life.